 How to analyze the data

-Alternatively, we can simply apply filters within the resulting Excel document and browse the results manually.
-It should be easy enough to identify common link patterns, potential partner sites and more through visual inspection and some filtering rules.
+Alternatively, we can apply filters within the resulting Excel document and browse the results manually.
+It should be easy to identify common link patterns, potential partner sites, and more through visual inspection and some filtering rules.
 If we scroll down the results file, we can see that there appear to be a lot of spam sites:

 There are several image galleries as well:

-If however, we filter out domains that have zero trust flow, less than 10 referring domains and also filter on topical trust flow, some hopeful-looking sites appear:
+If however, we filter out domains that have zero trust flow, less than ten referring domains, and also filter on topical trust flow, some hopeful-looking sites appear: